wyvertux/wyverkiss/INSTALL.md

 $ git clone https://github.com/wyvertux/wyverkiss
 ```

-This will be cloned to a directory called 'wyverkiss'.
+This will be cloned to a directory called `wyverkiss`.
 This directory
 contains multiple KISS repositories (core, extra, testing, wayland, and
 gnu). core, extra, and gnu must be enabled as this guide requires their
 use.
 Wayland is optional.